FortAwesome/Font-Awesome/CONTRIBUTING.md

 ## Key branches

-- `master` is the latest, deployed version (not to be used for pull requests)
+- `master` is the latest, deployed version (use for pull request if they only affect the docs)
 - `gh-pages` is the hosted docs (not to be used for pull requests)
 - `*-wip` branches are the official work in progress branches for the next releases.
 All pull requests should be submitted against the appropriate branch